 - Physically able to walk 5-15 km per night (even when raining)

 - Adaptable to high temperatures and humidity

 - Ability to cope with remote locations and rustic living conditions (volunteer dorms with bunk beds, shared showers and toilets)

 - Flexible and open - minded to carry out a vriety of tasks, depending on project needs

 For an additional $200 volunteers can join this project as an intern.
 Internships are designed to provide participants with professional experience for career exploration and development.
 To ensure a valuable experience, you need to join this internship for a minimum of 4 weeks (2-6 months are recommended).
 An intermediate level of Spanish proficiency is usually required and, regardless of the Spanish level, at least one week of Spanish Immersion course and orientation prior to the start of the program is recommended.

-This Internship program includes accommodation in San Jose with a host family for your first week (2 meals included), accomodation at your respective project site - which could include cabins, tents, or a volunteer house, Spanish course, orientation, bi-weekly follow-ups and 24/7 support during the program with a final evaluation.
+This Internship Program includes accommodation in San Jose with a host family for the first week (2 meals included), accommodation at your respective project site (cabins or a volunteer house with 3 meals included), Spanish course, orientation, weekly follow-ups and 24/7 support during the program with a final evaluation.
 Interns will be required to work 6 days per week.